PART 1: PURPOSE

 - Invading privacy and confidentiality rights protected under the law.

-Incidental personal use of electronic university-owned resources is covered in ARP 3.14 Non-Work Related Use of University Resources, which prohibits, in part:
+- Incidental Personal Use of Electronic Resources by Employees: Incidental personal use of electronic university-owned resources is covered in ARP 3.14 Non-Work Related Use of University Resources, which prohibits, in part:

 “…viewing, displaying, downloading, printing, procuring, or transmitting of sexually explicit material; nor of any other material that would violate university policy, rule, procedure, or the law, including but not limited to, those relating to sexual harassment, fraud, hostile workplace, obscenity, libel, defamation, or hate/violent misconduct.”

-Notwithstanding users’ rights to privacy, and any rights under the Electronic Communication Privacy Act of 1986, FERPA HIPAA and GLBA, users grant specific permission to university to inspect users’ accounts and file space for investigation of violation of university policy or rules and procedures or as needed for maintenance functions.
+- Privacy: Notwithstanding users’ rights to privacy, and any rights under the Electronic Communication Privacy Act of 1986, FERPA HIPAA and GLBA, users grant specific permission to university to inspect users’ accounts and file space for investigation of violation of university policy or rules and procedures or as needed for maintenance functions.
 When investigating a possible abuse of the system, Information and Communication Technologies has the authority to examine files, passwords, accounting information, printouts, tapes, or other material that may aid in the investigation.
 Investigations must follow university procedures.
 Use of university equipment or resources implies consent to this Rule.

-The university reserves the right to access a user’s account when there is reasonable suspicion that a law or university policy, rule or procedures have been violated.
+- Access – Investigative Purposes: The university reserves the right to access a user’s account when there is reasonable suspicion that a law or university policy, rule or procedures have been violated.
 The following steps for a request to access a user’s account include:

 - Requests for access based on a reasonable suspicion must be in writing and approved prior to access being granted by Chancellor/Chancellor, provost, general counsel, human resources, internal audit department or law enforcement.